-As you may have gathered I have been making various Flow Visualizations this semester.
+As you may have gathered, I have been making various Flow Visualizations this semester at CU Boulder.
 While I have posted my preliminary selections of favorite photographs for each of my investigations, I wanted to share my top photographs.
-Three of the investigations are highlighted here: a soap film investigation (detailed PDF), a criticall fall investigation (detailed PDF), and a vortex shedding investigation (detailed PDF).
-I have a few posts about the schlieren density plume (or detailed PDF report).
+I started with a soap film investigation (detailed PDF), then continued exploring thin soap films while investigating the the critical fall phenomena (detailed PDF).
+I then attempted a von Kármán vortex street using a flume (detailed PDF).
+For my final project I played around with a Schlieren setup, as I have posted previously, and explored density plumes in water (detailed PDF report).
 Each of the images below have been closely examined to understand some of the physics and fluid phenomena involved (see PDFs).
 If you have any questions, please don’t hesitate to ask.

 - Click to see bigger, and I hope you like!